Skip to content

 └────────────────────────────────────────────────────┘

 • local-path-provisioner powers all default k3s installations.
-When you run k3s on an edge device, the local-path StorageClass is created automatically.
-Over 100,000 edge clusters worldwide rely on it for lightweight persistent storage without any distributed storage overhead.
+When you run k3s on an edge device, the local-path StorageClass is created automatically, and over 100,000 edge clusters in production today rely on it for lightweight persistent storage without any distributed-storage overhead.
+K3s ships it as the out-of-box answer because the typical k3s cluster is a single node and there is nothing useful to replicate to.

-• TopoLVM was created by Cybozu, the Japanese enterprise software company that also created the coil CNI plugin and the accurate namespace controller.
-Cybozu runs hundreds of Kubernetes clusters on bare metal and needed a storage solution that enforced LVM quotas without the complexity of a distributed system.
+• TopoLVM was created by Cybozu, the Japanese enterprise software company that also produced the coil CNI plugin and the accurate namespace controller.
+Cybozu runs hundreds of Kubernetes clusters on bare metal and needed a storage solution that enforced LVM quotas without the complexity of a distributed system; the design choice to integrate with the scheduler via webhook rather than via a CSI extension is a direct consequence of that operational pragmatism.

-• Longhorn was originally a Rancher Labs project before SUSE acquired Rancher in 2020.
-It became a CNCF sandbox project in 2019 and graduated to incubating status.
-Unlike Ceph, each Longhorn volume is an independent replicated unit — a failure in one volume’s engine does not affect any other volume.
+• Longhorn was originally a Rancher Labs project before SUSE acquired Rancher in 2020, became a CNCF sandbox project in 2019, and graduated to incubating status.
+Unlike Ceph, each Longhorn volume is an independent replicated unit, so a failure in one volume’s engine does not affect any other volume; that per-volume blast radius is the architectural property that lets two-engineer platform teams operate Longhorn at production scale.

 MistakeProblemSolution